 Pruning mulberry trees that are too large for their space is often executed via a technique called pollarding.
 With pollarding, all the smaller branches are removed annually to a selected area on larger scaffold branches.
-I don’t like to recommend pollarding because it is mostly done wrong.
+I don’t like to recommend pollarding because it is most often done wrong.
 When the pollard form of mulberry tree pruning is done incorrectly, it can leave a tree that is unsafe, ugly and prone to disease.

 How to Prune a Mulberry Tree

 Pruning trees in pollard form should be started when the tree is quite young and the scaffold branches have grown to the height you wish for in the canopy.
 Always cut the smaller branches back to their base on the scaffold.
 A round callused knob will form over the years.
 Always cut to the knob but not into it.
-Do not leave a stub that is more than ½” at the knob.
+Do not leave a stub that is more than ½ inch (1 cm.) at the knob.
 Do some research on pollarding before you cut the tree.
 If you inherit a large tree that was pollarded in the past but not maintained properly over the years, hire a certified arborist to get it back into shape.

 When to Prune Mulberries